 Get to know the other guests in your hotel, many of them will give you advice about what and what not to do.
 They should also be able to tell you where the best restaurants and bargain centers are; no one will knowingly recommend a bad place!

-Ask your hotel's reception desk for help and/or advise.
-They will know the best taxis, tour companies etc. and will let you know.
+Ask your hotel's reception desk for help and/or advice.
+They will know the best taxis, tour companies, etc. and will let you know.
 Some hotels can also take bookings for excursions.

 Remember that Egypt is a 3rd world country, and has many poor people who think that all tourists are rich, no matter where they come from in the world!
 Learn the phrase "la shukran" (no thank you) and don't be afraid to say it to anyone who tries to sell you anything, or asks for "baksheesh".
 Believe it or not, it does work.
 Please do not say "emshi" (as many tour books advise), this can be taken as an insult.

 If you forget the expression "la shukran", just politely say "no thank you" and walk away.
 Don't get abusive to the trader; he is only trying to feed his family.

 If you feel that someone is being too pushy, let a member of the Tourist Police know.
 You will see them everywhere in Egypt and their job is to protect you.